Syksy/curatedPCaData/README.md

-Please note that some dependencies (such as the packages `MultiAssayExperiment` and `S4Vectors`) may produce an error during installation if they are not found for R. In this case these dependencies need to be installed from their respective repositories such as CRAN or BioConductor.
+Please note that some dependencies (such as the packages `MultiAssayExperiment` and `S4Vectors`) may produce an error during installation if they are not found for R. In this case these dependencies need to be installed from their respective R package repositories such as CRAN or Bioconductor.